BlueBiteLLC/assessment-backend/README.md

 ## Introduction

 Imagine a system which needs to serve payloads for millions of different smart objects.
 Each object can hold multiple data parameters describing the object it's attached to.
-The set of parameters is not consistent across all tags because each tag can be attached to a different item (e.g. a shoe, a soccer ball, or a bag).
+The set of parameters is not consistent across all objects because each object can be attached to a different item (e.g. a shoe, a soccer ball, or a bag).
 Imagine we have multiple batch operations which are sending us JSON payloads containing existing objects or new objects that need to be created.

 ## Data Constrains